Moon So-ri: 2021–present: Career resurgence

 In January 2024, Moon was confirmed for Kim Won-seok Netflix series When Life Gives You Tangerines, written by Lim Sang-choon.
 She played the role of middle-aged Oh Ae-sun, with IU portraying the younger version.
 The series was released in March 2025.

-Career as director
+Filmmaking career

 Moon made her directorial debut with the short film The Actress, in which she played the title character who goes mountain climbing with friends then meets up for drinks with a group of male acquaintances; once alcohol has loosened the tongues of her companions, she learns their prejudices against her.
 It premiered at the 19th Busan International Film Festival, where she also co-hosted the opening ceremony with Ken Watanabe.
 Along with two other short films The Running Actress and The Best Director, the feature-length film premiered in 2017.
 Moon has cited Lee Chang-dong as a key influence on her directorial work, saying that she thought about her experience with Lee a lot while making these three shorts.